tiller-c/Portfolio/about_me.md

 ## Professional Statement

-I’m a Philosophy graduate with a focus on AI ethics and cybersecurity, committed to protecting individual rights and promoting ethical technology development.
-I bring strong communication, research, and data skills to support organizations in navigating complex security challenges, especially those involving artificial intelligence and digital privacy.
-With a foundation in both ethical reasoning and technical literacy, I aim to contribute to building secure systems that are effective and ethical.
+I'm a Philosophy graduate with a specialization in AI ethics and cybersecurity, passionate about building responsible and effective technology.
+I bring a unique blend of ethical reasoning, technical literacy, and strong communication skills to support software development and implementation efforts that align with both user needs and long-term impact.
+With experience in data analysis, system design, and stakeholder collaboration, I'm eager to contribute to projects that require both technical insight and thoughtful execution—helping organizations deliver scalable, secure, and human-centered solutions.

 ---